 Pitt's Biology department helped to foster a lifelong passion for science and for education.
 I completed my DVM in 2005 and went on to do a small animal internship followed by a three year residency in Veterinary Anesthesiology at North Carolina State University.
 In 2009 I joined the faculty here at Ross University where I am able to put my love of teaching to work everyday as an assistant professor in anesthesiology and respiratory physiology.
 In 2010, I completed my board certification and became a Diplomate in the American College of Veterinary Anesthesiology.
 I am always happy when I see Pitt graduates entering into our program here because I know what a great foundation they have!
 Keep up the great work!

-Dr. Carter is a Lecturer at University of Melbourne Faculty of Veterinary Science
+Dr. Carter is a Senior Lecturer at University of Melbourne Faculty of Veterinary Science

 I am an MD/PhD student at the University of Michigan, currently working on my PhD investigating how stem cells in the gut are regulated.
 It is my hope that this knowledge will someday be important for gastrointestinal cancer therapies and tissue regeneration technologies.
 My time as an undergraduate at Pitt was essential for getting me to this stage.
 Having an independent project in the lab as well as engaging and presenting at lab meetings and journal clubs was invaluable for creating a solid foundation for how to think about and carry out research.